csulbying/2018Spring/02-web-introduction/css-introduction.md

 Use the [theory project](https://github.com/academind/web-dev-beginners-guide/tree/06-css-display-theory) as a start, add `display: block;` to `div` element has no effect at all.
 The reason is that it is the default display style for a `div` element.

 A block element can have a `width` property and a `height` property.
 Try add a width property as `width: 100px;`.
-The length of all `div` element width is changed.
+The width of all `div` elements is changed.

 If you change its display style to `inline`, then all three `div` elements are displayed in one line with a width that is just enough to wrap their content.
 An `inline` element doesn't have a `width` property and a `height` property.